 Overtourism in Pamukkale and Turkey

 Overtourism is on everyone’s minds these days, with places like Boracay shutting down during the peak season and Venice proposing a “day tripper tax”.
 Turkey isn’t particularly known for the problem of overtourism, especially since some high profile terrorist events in the past years effectively slashed tourism numbers.
-In fact, during our 2 weeks in Turkey, dealing with tourist-heavy crowds was not an issue even in some of Turkey’s most popular tourist destinations including the region of Cappadocia (which is known for its ethereal landscape of hot air balloons at sunrise), or the capital of Istanbul.
+In fact, during our 2 weeks in Turkey, dealing with tourist-heavy crowds was not an issue even in some of Turkey’s most popular tourist destinations including the region of Cappadocia (which is known for its ethereal landscape of hot air balloons at sunrise), or the major city of Istanbul.

 In many places in Turkey, including Ephesus and the ancient city of Tlos near Fethiye, we were one of the only tourists wandering through the sprawling grounds.
 Throughout Turkey we didn’t experience the same level of oppressive crowds as we have in places like the Acropolis in Athens, Wat Pho in Bangkok, the Golden Pavilion in Kyoto or the five towns of Cinque Terre in Italy.